MediaComem/comem-archioweb-tictactoe/WAMP.md

-## Backend: publish the `joinableGameRemoved` event when a game starts
+## Backend: publish an event to notify players that a game can no longer be joined

 Just as you published an event earlier to notify players that a joinable game was added, you must now notify other players that a game is no longer joinable